ZibiH/README.md/README.md

-# 👋 Hello, I'm Zbigniew Holak!
+# 👋 Hello, I'm Zbyszek Holak!
 _...but you can call me Zibi 👌 (shorter and less difficult for some 🙊)_

 **My goal is to become Web Developer**, but I have not decided yet what exactly I want to do in web development area 🤷‍♂️